skmcwilliams/ASL/README.txt

-function model takes the below function as parameters in order to read hand signals showing numbers 1-5.
+Function model takes the below function as parameters in order to read hand signals showing numbers 1-5.
 The model applies AdamOptimization with l2 regularization and learning rate of 0.0001.
 Model runs 1500 epochs and then prints the cost for every 100 epochs.
 The ultimate accuracy of this model is 100% for training and 87% for test.
+Cost results plotted in graph.

 linear function: First Layer of NN
 sigmoid: Second Layer of NN